susji/ll/README.md

 # ll

 `ll` is a minimalistic URL shortener server.
-You probably want to run it behind some TLS-terminating reverse proxy.
+Presently it's mainly a proof-of-concept, so I advise against running it in production.
+In any case, you probably want to run it behind some TLS-terminating reverse proxy, so nginx stuff is included in the example deployment file.

 ## usage